MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/assign-autopilot-device-to-user.md

 6. In the **Windows Autopilot devices** screen, locate the device to assign a user to.

-7. Once the desired device has been located, select the box to the left of the device, making sure that there is check mark in the box, and then select **Assign user** in the toolbar above.
+7. Once the desired device has been located, select the box to the left of the device, making sure that there's check mark in the box, and then select **Assign user** in the toolbar above.

 8. In the **Select user** page, find and select a user for the device, and then select **Select**.
 If necessary, use the **Search** box to find the desired user.